ejde/fantasy-hockey-analysis/README.md

 - **Home.py**: Main entry point for the Streamlit application, which initializes the session, shows the league standings and AI-powered recommendations.
 - **Chat_With_Yer_Team.py**: Chatbot functionality
-- **Chat_With_Yer_Team-Agent.py**: Chatbot uses OpenAI in cloud, or a local Ollama instance.
-Leverages tools for searching and looking up roster, free-agent and standings info.
+- **Chat_With_Yer_Team-Agent.py**: Leverages tools for searching and looking up roster, free-agent and standings info.
 - **utils.py**: Helper functions for transforming data to a usable format.
 - **requirements.txt**: Lists the required packages for running the app.